mrchrisneal/DashPad/docs/web/index.md

 -   **Tablet-Optimized Layout:** The interface uses a responsive, adjustable grid from 1 to 4 columns to fit any screen size.
 This ensures optimal use of display real estate on everything from a phone to a large monitor.
 Module and column widths automatically adapt with orientation, allowing for fluid changes between portrait and landscape modes on portable devices.

 -   **Multi-Server Monitoring:** View metrics and logs from multiple DashPad-API instances in a single, unified dashboard.
 The `startup.sh` script inside the Web container reads environment variables that allow you to configure as many servers as you need (up to 50 by default; only 2 servers have been thoroughly tested).
 This eliminates the need to switch between different tabs or tools to monitor your infrastructure.

 -   **Real-Time Updates:** The interface uses a clever polling mechanism that adjusts its update frequency based on hints from the API (`next_update_sec`).
 This ensures that frequently changing data like CPU metrics are updated quickly, while less volatile data like upcoming cron jobs are polled less often, resulting in a responsive UI that is also highly efficient.

 -   **Historical Sparklines:** Metric modules feature background sparklines that show performance trends over the last 10 minutes (by default; additional toggles for 5 and 15 minute durations are available).
 This data is collected and stored directly in your browser's memory (`historical.js`) and is capped at 50MB to ensure performance.

-	- **Important:** As all data is stored client-side, the dashboard must remain open and active in your browser to collect data for the sparklines and charts.
+!!! danger "By design, all data is stored client-side.
+The dashboard must remain open and active in your browser to collect, cache, and display all data."

 -   **Drag-and-Drop Customization:** In "Edit Mode," you can easily rearrange modules by dragging and dropping them to create a layout that suits your needs.
 This functionality is powered by the `svelte-dnd-action` library, and your custom layout is automatically saved to your browser's `localStorage`, making it persistent across sessions.

 -   **Module-Specific Settings:** Each module has its own set of configurable options, accessible via a cog icon in the module header.
 For example, you can toggle autoscroll for logs, customize the color thresholds for CPU and RAM warnings, define keyword highlighting rules for log viewers, or set the number of upcoming cron jobs to display.
 All display settings can be exported to your clipboard and imported later on a different device.

 ## Technology Stack